 So far, no plans are underway to revoke and seize valid passports.

-How Will I Know When The IRS Has Certified Me To The State Department
+How Will I Know When The IRS Has Reported Me To The State Department?

 The National Taxpayer Advocate has complained the process does not provide enough time for a taxpayer to solve any tax problems and avoid certification.
 She advocates a 30-day notice to provide a taxpayer time to solve the tax problem.